Department: Centre for Haemato-Oncology

 Location: Charterhouse Square

-Applications are invited for a full-time Postdoctoral Research Assistant to investigate cancer genomic heterogeneity in acute lymphoblastic leukaemia and its role in disease evolution.
-The post will be based in the Centre for Haemato-Oncology, Barts Cancer Institute, within the Barts and The London School of Medicine and Dentistry, Queen Mary University of London with strong ties to a multipartner CRUK funded programme grant involving the Sanger Institution, UCL, and Newcastle University.
+Applications are sought for a Clinical Research Fellow to undertake a project in the laboratory and/or clinic, that will form the basis of a research degree PhD thesis, investigating the tumour microenvironment and immunotherapy in haematologic malignancies.
+The research will be based in the Centre for Haemato-Oncology, Barts Cancer Institute, within the Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
+Clinics will be based at the London Clinic.

-The post is a full time, fixed term position for 2 years expected.
-Starting salary will be in the range £33,615 - £37,411 per annum inclusive of London Allowance.
-Benefits include 30 days annual leave, pension scheme and an interest free season ticket loan.
+The post is full time fixed term post for 4 years.
+Starting salary will be in the range SP4/ £50,017 per annum plus London Weighting per annum.
+Benefits include 30 days’ annual leave, defined benefit pension scheme and interest-free season ticket loan.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-Details about Barts Cancer Institute can be found at www.bci.qmul.ac.uk
+Details about the institute can be found at www.bci.qmul.ac.uk

 Valuing Diversity & Committed to Equality